rioastamal/shgrate/README.md

 not provide you the schema migration - then you can use shgrate to 'version control' your database.

+Most of the migration tools save the migrated actions into the database itself. shgrate takes difference approach where all the migrated script is saved in a directory so all the migrated script can be easily viewed without having to connect to the database.

 # Author

 shgrate is written by Rio Astamal <me@rioastamal.net>